Lawrence-Dawson/CV/Lawrence Dawson CV.md

 #### Coding Achievements

-- With only one weeks experience of Javascript my team and used Node.js to develop a basic but fully functioning Air Bnb clone.
+- With only one weeks experience of Javascript my team and used **Node.js** to develop a basic but fully functioning [Air Bnb clone](https://github.com/mfperkins/makersBnB).

-- For 'dev tools development week' at Makers Academy I pitched an idea to my cohort that was chosen for development.
+- For [dev tools development week](https://github.com/ercekal/code_farm) at Makers Academy I pitched an idea to my cohort that was chosen for development.
 The idea was for a more interactive, and "real world code" like game than children are normally given.
-We developed a website 'Code Farm' in Javascript, aimed at 10-12 year olds that teaches the basics of coding by interpreting user input and manipulating images on an html5 canvas.
+We developed a website 'Code Farm' in **Javascript**, aimed at 10-12 year olds that teaches the basics of coding by interpreting user input and manipulating images on an **html5 canvas**.
 For example, when the user wrote 'chicken.pop' an animated chicken would be "popped" from its pen (array).

-- For 'final project week' at Makers Academy I pitched an IOS app idea to my cohort that I was lucky enough to have chosen for development.
+- For [final project week](https://github.com/lawrencedawson/turfy) at Makers Academy I pitched an IOS app idea to my cohort that again, I was lucky enough to have chosen for development.

-The idea was for a location based messenger, you drop a pin on a map, attach a message to that pin, select a radius, select if its a walk into or out of location message, select a recipient from your phonebook, or Facebook friends, and then when the recipient walks in or out of the message location, they receive the message.
+The idea was for a location based messenger, you drop a pin on a map, attach a message to that pin, choose if its a walk into or out of location message, and then when the recipient of that message walks in or out of the message location, they receive the message as a notification.

-My team and I built the app in two technologies that we had no previous experience in, Swift 3, and Firebase.
+We built the app in two technologies that we had no previous experience in, **Swift 3**, and **Firebase**.
 By the end of the two week development period we had a fully functioning app that achieved all our MVP user stories and looked fantastic!

 ## Education